MichaelSafwatHanna/code-challenge-1/README.md

-# Simple Node Developer Challenge
+## Simple JS/Node Developer Challenge

 ### Goal
-Clone this repo and build a simple key/value store client using only core node API.
+Clone this repo and build a simple dictionary key/value store script using only core NodeAPI and ECMAScript 5 or 6.
+Store the key/value dictionary using filesystem.
+The client should be a standalone terminal tool.
 Once you have finished the challenge email the completed zip or link to a git repo of your choice.

-### Store API
+### Store Commands

-`$ store add mykey myvalue`
+`$ node store.js add mykey myvalue`

-`$ store list`
+`$ node store.js list`

-`$ store get mykey`
+`$ node store.js get mykey`

-`$ store remove mykey`
+`$ node store.js remove mykey`

-`$ store clear`
+`$ node store.js clear`

 ### Bonus

 - Commit and track history in github repo
 - Add ability to deploy in Docker container
+- Instead of running `node store.js` alter the runtime so it can be run as `./store`.